Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

 ### Debugging multiple projects

 At this point, we could run the Sales endpoint, although we wouldn't expect Sales to do anything except start up, create its queues, and then wait for messages that would never arrive.
-If you'd like, it's a good exercise to do, although you can skip it if you're in a hurry.
+This is a good exercise to do, although you can skip it if you're in a hurry.

-What you'll find, however, is that in NServiceBus solutions it's common to want to run multiple projects (endpoints) at once.
+However, it's common in NServiceBus solutions to run multiple projects (i.e. endpoints) at once.
 To make this easier, configure both endpoints (**ClientUI** and **Sales**) to run at startup using Visual Studio's [multiple startup projects](https://msdn.microsoft.com/en-us/library/ms165413.aspx) feature.

 If you run the project now, ClientUI will work just as it did before, and Sales will start up and wait for messages that will never arrive.